 The Shellfish Family

 Cooking mollusks is a masterclass in sensory awareness and technical precision.
-Because these creatures are highly perishable and prone to rubbery textures, success depends on your ability to judge freshness and manage aggressive heat.
+Because these creatures are highly perishable and prone to rubbery textures, success depends on your ability to judge freshness and manage aggressive heat (while making sure you don’t kill anyone with a bad oyster).

 Mollusks: Three Culinary Categories